 Read our full Acer Chromebook 314 review

-The Flip C434TA has some of the best performance we’ve seen in a Chromebook.
-It looks good, is comfortable to use, and the touchscreen adds versatility especially when paired with Android games.
+The Flip C434TA offers better performance than most Chromebooks.
+It looks good, is comfortable to use and the touchscreen adds versatility especially when paired with Android games.

-At £600 though, we’re not happy with the loose hinge and keyboard aesthetics, both of which cheapen the experience.
-It’s a powerful device, but in all honesty we still prefer the C302CA that it seeks to replace.
+At £600 though, we’re not happy with the hinge which doesn't hold the screen rigidly in place and the keyboard looks a bit tacky, both of which cheapen the experience.
+It’s a powerful device, but in all honesty we still prefer the older C302CA (which you can still find for sale, but at horribly inflated prices).

 Read our full Asus Chromebook Flip C434TA review

-The Chromebook 15’s big screen sets it apart from many of its rivals and Acer offers this device at a very affordable price so it's a good option if you're very limited on budget.
+The Chromebook 15’s big screen (you guessed it, it's 15 inches) sets it apart from many of its rivals and Acer offers this model at a very affordable price so it's a good option if you're very limited on budget.

 However, the screen isn't very good quality and the keyboard is annoyingly inconsistent.
 Performance is also pretty average so there are much better Chromebooks out there if you can afford to spend a little more.